ibrahimothman/lookAround/README.md

 # lookAround
-Android App help you to find places around you
+Android App help you to find places around

 * You can easly find markets around you.